cwhitehouse/vivere.docs/src/documentation/components.md

     // Connection is the first step in the lifecycle
     // when a component is instantiated
     beforeConnected() {
-      // Invoked once the component is instantiated,
+      // Invoked before the component is full set up,
+      // before directives are set up, and before any
-      // before the first render has completed
+      // data has become reactive
     }
     connected() {
       // Invoked after the component is instantiated,
-      // once the first render has completed
+      // directives are setup, and data is reactive
     }

+    // The first render occurs after the DOM is full loaded,
+    // and vivere has finished a first pass of rendering every
+    // directive
+    rendered() {}

     // Dehydration happens before a Turbo page change, so we cache
     // a version  of the page will all of our directives in place